danelahman/lograc-2022/projects/hoare-logics.md

 Hoare Logic) is the book "Logic in Computer Science" by Huth & Ryan ([link](https://www.cs.bham.ac.uk/research/projects/lics/)).

+  - as a warm-up exercise, you should take the propositional logic and its semantics from the exercise classes, and change the semantics to be valued in `HProp` instead if `Bool` (see week 6 lecture notes and [HProp.agda](agda/HProp.agda) for explanation of `HProp`)

 ## Goals of the project

 * Define a deep embedding of a small imperative programming language